 This course provides you with a basic understanding of the role of statistics in gathering data, creating information and their use in decision-making.
 You will learn methods for summarizing data, both numerically and graphically, and for drawing conclusions from sample data.
 Statistical analyses will be carried out using the computer and statistical software.
 The focus of the course is on how statistical methods can be placed on the design of statistical studies, collection of data and the interpretation of results (rather than the details of computation).

 Each Part-time Flex MBA student is expected to complete 45 credits of coursework.
 You may be eligible to waive a core course requirement with appropriate prior business coursework, credential (e.g. CPA), or by waiver exam.
 Core course waivers imply that you have the essential knowledge and understanding of the core course material, and are properly prepared for any future core or elective course for which the waived course was a prerequisite.
-If you are granted a waiver, you will replace those credits with an elective course.
+If you are granted a waiver, you will replace those credits with elective credits.

 We invite you to learn more about our courses.
 To view additional course descriptions and schedules, visit the St. Thomas class finder.